bitcoinops/bitcoinops.github.io/_topics/en/musig.md

   **MuSig** is a protocol for aggregating public keys and signatures for the schnorr digital signature algorithm.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  MuSig allows multiple users each with their own private key to create a combined public key that's indistinguishable from any other schnorr pubkey, including being the same size as a single-user pubkey.
-It further describes how the users who created the pubkey can work together to securely create a signature corresponding to the pubkey.
-  Like the pubkey, the signature is indistinguishable from any other schnorr signature.

-  Compared to traditional script-based multisig, MuSig uses less block space and is more private, but it may also require more interactivity between the participants.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: